Train to be a qualified Violin Teacher

 Who is this course for?

-This course is suitable for advanced players of the violin and viola.
-Most students will be music degree graduates, but those not in possession of a degree from an established musical institution are invited to apply and may be allowed on the course after they have demonstrated a sufficient level of playing on their instrument in other ways.
+This Masters-level course is suitable for advanced players of the violin and viola.
+Most students will be music degree graduates, but those not in possession of a degree from an established musical institution are invited to apply and may be allowed on the course after having demonstrated a sufficient level of playing on their instrument in other ways.

 How long does this course take?